Skip to content

 Highlights

-The Steering Committee is a group of members that drive the direction of the Future Wisconsin Project and it’s events.
+The Steering Committee is a group of members that drive the direction of the Future Wisconsin Project and its events.

 Research & Impact